-Get to know some of the high-level components necessary for a successful Deployment Manager implementation before installation.
+You should understand some of the high-level components necessary for a successful Deployment Manager implementation before installation.
 This article provides descriptions of each component you need.

 - Candidate environments

-The development environment is where you generate application packages and perform merges.
-This may also be known as the System of Record (SoR) to highlight these responsibilities.
+- The development environment is referred to as the System of Record (SoR) to highlight these responsibilities.

-- The PegaDevOpsFoundation application on each candidate environment.
+- The PegaDevOpsFoundation application is installed on each candidate environment.
 Each managed application must include PegaDevOpsFoundation as a built-on application.
 This component facilitates deployments and adds merge wizard and App Studio integration.

 To get started with Deployment Manager, see Installing or upgrading Deployment Manager 5.x.